-&lt;sup>24 Citizen: A person who, by either birth or naturalization, is a member of a political community...
+26 Citizen: A person who, by either birth or naturalization, is a member of a political community...
 Being entitled to enjoy all its civil rights and protections (Garner 1999).
 The term citizen usually has meaning only at the state level, with extensions e,g, to European Union citizen.

-&lt;sup>25 Resident: A person who has a residence in a particular place.
-A resident is not necessarily either a citizen or a
+27 Resident: A person who has a residence in a particular place.
+A resident is not necessarily either a citizen or a domiciliary (Garner 1999).

 Among these examples, governmental units at the highest level, such as the UN with a charter, and at the lowest levels, such as a homeowner owning a few square feet, have the most limited governmental functions.
 The UN has no influence on welfare and power distribution, education levels, tradeoffs between economics and environment, etc. within each member country, and a homeowner is easily invaded by the police, is subject to taxation and other regulations, etc. These functions are usually severely constrained by governmental units at intermediate levels, such as nations, states, regions and local governments.
 These intermediate level governmental units are our main focus in this article.
 The nature of our argument is such that we see no clean-cut way, and also no reason, of excluding lower or higher level units from our definition.
 Frey (2001) attempts such exclusion through focusing on the building blocks of each governmental function, suggesting that some functions are more related to territory than others.
 They certainly are, but the design of each function is determined by domiciliaries through collective decision making.
-As researchers, we should refrain from dictating how domiciliaries within a territory should design their governmental function.
+In this paper we recommend refraining from dictating how domiciliaries within a territory should design their governmental function.

 Frey (2001) does not clearly define a governmental unit.
 He seems to suggest that if a unit has sufficiently many resources, and/or is sufficiently powerful, and seems to be involved in governing in some sense by having a function, then it is a governmental or quasi-governmental unit.
 Frey (2001) thus suggests that "there are meaningful governmental units, whose major characteristic is not the territorial extension of government but its function."
-This, he suggests, allows for the emergence of functional, overlapping, and competing jurisdictions, with a variable territory, over which they do not have territorial monopoly.
-In contrast, this article provides a clear definition of a governmental unit in terms of three characteristics.
-We agree with Frey (2001) that there are important organizations that do not have a territory, but think these should be distinguished from governmental units that do have a territory.
-Domiciliaries design through collective decisionmaking governmental functions, and may well assign labels such as functional, overlapping, competing, etc. to the various governmental units they are members of.
-To the extent governmental units at the same level or with similar functions, overlap, territorial monopoly gets divided between governmental units as determined autonomously by each individual, i.e. as the people want it.
+This, he suggests, allows for the emergence of functional, overlapping, and competing jurisdictions, 28 with a variable territory, over which they do not have territorial monopoly.
+In